wp-plugins/translate2011/readme.txt

 fields: icon and order which deside which img to show for language in list_translations() as well as the order of languages.

-== 1.2 ==
+translate 1.2:

-* Translate no longer uses commas as delimiters for the parameters, use the
+* Translate no longer uses commas as delimiters for the parameters, use the  | pipe symbol instead.
-| pipe symbol instead.
-This caused problems when trying to translate
-paragraphs with commas.
+This caused problems when trying to translate paragraphs with commas.
 * Nested shortcodes.
 You can now add contact forms, photo galleries and whatever other plugin that uses shortcodes into the [translate] tags.

 == Upgrade Notice ==
 = 1.3 =
 Adds support for a defining and and using translated strings as well as a couple new shortcodes.